DIB1998/BIN-CUE-to-ISO/README.md

-A personal project that converts CD bin/cue files to ISO.
+A personal project that converts CD bin/cue files to ISO directly on Android.